alexandertrefz/essence/packages/website/optimisations.md

 closure, no `Step` and no driver between a loop as written and the `for` a JavaScript author would have written.

+**A call that left an Argument out is not inlined.** This pass writes the CALLEE'S BODY out where the call stands, and a Parameter's `= expression` default is what would have filled the missing Argument in — there is no binding at the call site for it to fill, and the Argument list this pass reads is the one the call wrote.
+None of the seven callees it knows carries a default today — `loop`'s four entries and `reduce`'s two are told apart by their label sets, which is what an `overload` block is for — so the guard costs nothing; it is there so that a default written on one of them later is a missed optimisation rather than a wrong Program.

+A default is offered only to the passes that ASK for it, which is a distinction that belongs here as much as in `walk.ts`: a default stands in a position that has no Statement in front of it, and several passes answer an Expression by lifting work into Statements ahead of it — `lower-matches-to-statements` plainly, `inline-loops` and `build-lists-in-place` by binding names.
+Those never see one.
+A pass that only ever answers an Expression with another Expression is safe there, and three of them opt in: `fold-constants`, `pool-constants` — without which `at side: Side = #BothEnds` built its Case at every call of `trim` — and `eliminate-dead-code`, whose reading of what a Program READS has to count a Constant that only a default names.

 **`firstItem(where:)` and its siblings are reached through their own bodies, not at the call.** Inlining a call to one of them would mean inlining an ordinary Essence Method, which this pass does not do — it knows seven drivers, not